oskargirardin/CRP_GDPR_datasets/README.md

 Generates synthetic data using two different generative models, either CTGAN or GaussianCopula.

+Initialize a generator object using the following function call:
+  * Generator(data, architecture, n_samples, n_epochs=None, categorical_columns=None, sensitive_columns=None))

+Parameters:
+  * Real data
+  * Architecture (ctgan, gaussiancopula,...)
+  * n_samples refers to the number of synthetic samples to generate.
+  * Number of epochs
+  * List of categorical columns
+  * List of columns of privacy concerns

 Attributes:

-- Architecture (ctgan, pategan, gaussiancopula,...)
-- Number of epochs
+  * n_epochs
+  * n_samples
+  * architecture
+  * metadata
-- Training data
+  * data
-- List of categorical columns
-- List of columns of privacy concerns
+  * categorical_columns
+  * sensitive columns

 Methods:
+  * create_metadata()
+  This function takes in the training dataframe and outputs metadata that can be accessed through the Generator.metadata attribute.
+It is automatically called upon creation of the generator object but should be checked before calling the generate function described below.
+  * generate:
-- generate: this method generates synthetic data using the chosen generative model (either CTGAN or GaussianCopula) and returns it as a pandas dataframe.
+this method generates synthetic data using the chosen generative model (either CTGAN or GaussianCopula) and returns it as a pandas dataframe.
 - faker_categorical: this method uses the Faker library to generate fake categorical data.
-This is not intended for use in machine learning models, but can be useful for testing or generating data for non-sensitive use cases.
+This is not intended for use in machine learning models as correlations with the real data are not maintained.
+However, it can be used as an alternative for dropping sensitive data columns.
+Currently, the following types of data can be faked:

-- Method for manual correction of privacy sensitive columns (GAN would never generate new emailaddresses from a column, so privacy concerns would remain, we have to fake them with faker or Chat-GPT,...)
+  * ID: an identifier
+  * First name
+  * Last name
+  * email
+  * gender
+  * ip_address
+  * nationality
+  * city

+We want to stress again that these attributes should not be used in a Machine Learning model and are purely there for anonymization purposes.

 ### Similarity Check